 - 10GB/mo data limitation

-3. ProtonVPN – Good Free VPN Client for Mac
+3. ProtonVPN – Free VPN with Unlimited Data

 ProtonVPN offers one of the best VPN available for free on Mac.
 This VPN has the rare distinction of being one of the few services to offers unlimited bandwidth that won’t run out of you no matter how much you utilize it.